opsschool/curriculum/databases_101.rst

 ===================

 A database is a program or library that helps you store data.
-They usually impose some sort of structure to the data to assist with querying and filtering.
+They usually impose some sort of structure to the data to assist with querying and filtering .
 The most common structure databases use to store data is a table, and most database will use multiple tables to store data.

 A table is composed of rows representing an item, and columns represent some attribute of that item; much like using a spreadsheet for a task list, where a row would be a task, and you would have a column for a task name, and a second column for whether it has been completed.

 What is a Relational Database?
 ==============================